-Investment Policy The Fund seeks to achieve its objective by investing principally in a portfolio of fixed or floatingrate debt securities (including non-investment grade securities) and debt obligations issued by government or government-related issuers worldwide.
-The Fund may also, in accordance with the investment restrictions, invest in debt securities (including non-investment grade securities) of corporate issuers.
-The Fund may also purchase debt obligations issued by supranational entities organised or supported by several national governments, such as the International Bank for Reconstruction and Development or the European Investment Bank.
-The Fund may also utilise financial derivative instruments for hedging, efficient portfolio management and/or investment purposes.
-These financial derivative instruments may be either dealt on regulated markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), forwards and cross forwards, futures contracts (including those on government securities), as well as options.
+The Fund may also utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
+These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), currency forwards and cross currency forwards, futures contracts (including those on government securities), as well as options.
 Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or credit.
-The Fund may also invest in securities or structured products (such as creditlinked securities) where the security is linked to or derives its value from another security or is linked to assets or currencies of any country.
+The Fund may also invest in securities or structured products (such as credit-linked securities) where the security is linked to or derives its value from another security or is linked to assets or currencies of any country.
 The Fund may hold up to 10% of its net assets in securities in default.
-The Fund may purchase fixed income securities and debt obligations denominated in any currency and may hold equity securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
-The non-euro component of the portfolio may be hedged into euro.
+The Fund may purchase fixed income securities and debt obligations denominated in any currency, including convertible bonds and may hold equity securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
+The Fund may also invest up to 10% of its net assets in units of UCITS and other UCIs for cash management purposes only.
+The ESG methodology is not applied to the financial derivative instruments themselves or to UCITS / UCI used for cash management purposes.
+The non-Euro component of the portfolio may be hedged into euro.
+Under normal market conditions, the Fund aims to maintain a net exposure of at least 85% to the Euro.

-The name of the Fund reflects the base currency of the Fund being in euro, and does not necessarily imply that any particular proportion of the Fund's net invested assets are denominated in euro.
+The name of the Fund reflects the base currency of the Fund being in Euro, and does not necessarily imply that any particular proportion of the Fund's net invested assets are denominated in Euro.